ecogice/vrmod-x64/README.md

 - Improved UI with new rendering settings
 - Cursor stability fixed in spawn menu and popups
 - Better performance and reduced latency across systems
-- Integrated hand collision physics (no more unintended prop sounds)
+- Integrated hand collision physics for props (no more unintended prop sounds)
+- Added clientside wall collisions for hands and SWEPs
 - Rewritten pickup system:
     - Manual item pickup
     - Multiplayer-friendly design